jnalon/fast-fourier-transform/c/README.md

 $ ./fft
 ```

-To compile and run the `anyfft.c` file, follow the same steps, just change `fft` to `anyfft` in the commands.
+To compile and run `anyfft.c`, `fft_complex.c` or `anyfft_complex.c`, follow the same steps, just change the program name in the commands.
 Once running, the program will repeat the function calls a certain number of times, and show a table comparing the methods.